7 Types Of Sexually Unfulfilling Relationships & How To Fix Them

 Let's get real.
 Sometimes there is a real problem in the relationship that must be addressed—and sometimes this problem warrants a fight.
 But at least half the time, there's no real problem when we fight.
 Have you ever caught yourself thinking, "Wait—why are we even fighting?" as you hurl a fresh insult in your partner's direction?

-Fighting is a possible sign that you’re not having enough of the kind of sex that gets you as deeply connected as you want to be with each other.
+Most fights between partners who like each other and intend to stay together are a symptom of the desire for more intense contact.
+Fighting is a possible sign that you're not having enough of the kind of sex that gets you as deeply connected as you want to be with each other.
 (I know, it seems backward.)
 The answer is not quantity—it's quality.

 7. You feel exhausted, overworked, and irritable.